 - Raw number of customers in a certain geographical area

 - And much, much more

-Most businesses wish they could take better advantage of data to make better, more informed decisions — but that is much easier said than done.
+Feeling overwhelmed?
+That’s understandable.
+Most businesses wish they could take better advantage of their data to make better, more informed decisions — but that is much easier said than done.

 Big data is a veritable gold mine in what it has to offer, but managing, analyzing, and deriving insights from it presents a lot of challenges, too.
 And when you start learning about data management, you come across all this technical jargon and complex definitions that seem to make it all the more complicated.

-This analysis can give important insights that help solve problems and identify them before they happen again, reduce risks and costs, identify market opportunities, improve customer experience, and predict customer behaviors and preferences.
+Data mining can give you important insights that solve problems, reduce risks and costs, identify market opportunities, improve customer experience, and predict customer behaviors and preferences.

 Benefits of Data Mining

 - It allows you to easily find the most important data.